artodeschini/AngularGerenciadorTarefas/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+If you use ng as global and navigate to [acesse the app](http://localhost:4200/) in the browser.
+If you use ng as local in your project use this syntax `npm run ng serve`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding